muratk3n/thirdwave/en/tweets/2020/week25f.md

-Some famous ppl got whiter in hair under lockdown and I was like that mofo *aged* from the fear son..
+Some famous ppl got whiter in hair under lockdown and I was like that mofo-ka *aged* from the fear son..
 Than I thought nah he just didnt get his hairdresser visit for his routine hair coloring.

 ---